 Learn more about creed, a prohibited ground of discrimination under the Ontario Human Rights Code.

 The obligation to accommodate is mandatory, not discretionary.
-Toronto Met’s policy also outlines accommodation for spiritual and Aboriginal observances.
+TMU’s policy also outlines accommodation for spiritual and Aboriginal observances.

 What is a religious accommodation?